-Sheffield City Council invites you to comment on proposals for the next two blocks (Blocks B and C) to be developed as part of Heart of the City II.
+Sheffield City Council invited comments on the proposals for the next two blocks (Blocks B and C) to be developed as part of Heart of the City II.

 Public drop-in sessions